nocrom99/ganeti-instance-image/README.markdown

     BLOCKDEV:   ganeti block device
     ROOT_DEV:   device in which the root (/) filesystem resides (the one mounted in TARGET)
-    BOOT_DEV:   device in which the boot (/boot) filesystem resides
     IMAGE_TYPE: type of image being used (tarball, qemu, dump)

 The scripts in `CUSTOMIZE_DIR` can exit with an error code to signal an error in